- 8 updates

 South Wales Police say the 51-year-old man who collapsed in a Pontypridd supermarket on Wednesday is no longer believed to have been the victim of a crime.

-He has now been released from hospital, but faces further questions from officers.
+He has now been discharged from hospital, but faces further questions from officers.

 Investigations are continuing tonight after a man was apparently assaulted in Pontypridd town centre this afternoon.
 Eyewitnesses say the man was stabbed and traffic was stopped as an air ambulance took him to hospital.
 Mike Griffiths reports.